haben-michael/longitudinal-census/README.md

   * drop down list of available cities/regions to cycle through

 ## EXAMPLES (TODO)
 1. *Basic choropleth.* Suppose we are interested in the number of individuals under age 18 in each Boston area census tract as measured in the most recent decennial census, 2010.
 The census variable is "A18UND10."
-By entering this variable in the formula box at the upper right a choropleth is generated for this variable.
+Enter this variable in the formula box at the upper right to generate a choropleth for this variable.

 ![](./img/ex2.png)